IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/Attributes.md

 #### Fine tuning the mode

-The code example below is simlar to the one above, how ever in this example the method signature is running fully under code gen while the body of the method is under the developers control.
+The code example below is similar to the one above, how ever in this example the method signature is running fully under code gen while the body of the method is under the developers control.

 Generated Code File